AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 ## Getting Access
 **How can I get access to I/O Runtime?**
-I/O Runtime is offering production service level since June 2019.
-You can find [here](../guides/overview/getting_access.md) information about how to get access.
+Runtime is now part of App Builder.
+There are more details [here](../guides/overview/getting_access.md) about how to get access.

 ## Supported Programming Languages
 **Which languages are supported in I/O Runtime?**